Franc1sco/Franug-GiveNamedItem/README.md

-## Required latest version of PTaH extension -> https://ptah.zizt.ru/
+## (Optional if you use stattrak or nametag plugins) PTaH extension -> https://ptah.zizt.ru/

 ## Follow the rules here: https://github.com/Franc1sco/Franug-PRIVATE-PLUGINS